Hyperfocused arcs in PG(2,32): Definitions and Preliminaries

-Let $\fq$ be the finite fields with $q$ elements and let $PG(2,q)$ be the projective plane over $\fq$.
-A $k$-arc $K$ in $PG(2,q)$ is a set of $k$ points no three of which are collinear.
-A secant (or chord) of $K$ is any line $l$ containing two points of $K$.
-A blocking set of the secants of $K$ is a point set $\cB \subset PG(2,q)\setminus K$ such that $\cB \cap l \neq \emptyset $ for each $l$ secant of $K$.
-It is easy to prove that the size of $\cB$ is at least $k-1$ and, if this lower bound is reached, $\cB$ is said of minimum size.
+An \emph{arc} $K$ in $PG(2,q)$ is a set of points no three of which are collinear.
+If $K$ has size $k$ it is a \emph{$k$-arc}.
+A \emph{secant} (or \emph{chord}) of $K$ is a line $\ell$ containing two points from $K$.
+A \emph{ blocking set of the secants} of $K$ is a point set $\cB \subset PG(2,q)\setminus K$ such that $\cB$ meets every secant of $K$.
+It is easy to prove that the size of $\cB$ is at least $k-1$.
+If this lower bound is attained, $\cB$ is said to have \emph{minimum size}.

-\begin{definition} In a projective plane a k-arc $K$ is said to be hyperfocused on a line $l$ (exterior to $K$) if all the secants of $K$ meet $l$ in a set of exactly $k-1$ points. \end{definition}

-\begin{example} In $PG(2,q)$, $q$ even every 4-arc is hyperfocused on the diagonal line of the 4-arc. \end{example}

-The following theorem, consequence of a result of Bichara and Korchm\'aros \cite{BK}, gives conditions on $q$ and $k$.

-\begin{theorem} If K is a non-trivial hyperfocused $k$-arc in PG(2,q) then $q$ is even.
-Furthermore, if K is not a hyperoval then k $\leq$ $\frac{q}{2}$. \end{theorem} This leads us to focus our attention on $q$ even, i.e. $q=2^s$, $s \in \N$.
-Some constructions of hyperfocused arcs are given in \cite{CH}.

-\begin{theorem}[Holder 1997] For every divisor $d$ of $e$, there are hyperfocused arcs of size $2^d$ and $2^d +2$ in $PG(2,2^e)$. \end{theorem}